Eddy-Nasreddine/Python-Music-Bot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is an in progress python music bot that will stream music onto a group chatting platform knonw as discord.
+This is an in progress python music bot that will stream music onto a group chatting platform known as discord.
-This project was written fully in python and by my self and is still a work in progress that I will be updating as I go.
+This project was written fully in python and by my self that I will be updating as I go.

 Here's why:
 * Personal use